Music theory: History

-Prehistory

-Preserved prehistoric instruments, artifacts, and later depictions of performance in artworks can give clues to the structure of pitch systems in prehistoric cultures.
-See for instance Paleolithic flutes, Gǔdí, and Anasazi flute.

 Antiquity

 Mesopotamia

 Several surviving Sumerian and Akkadian clay tablets include musical information of a theoretical nature, mainly lists of intervals and tunings.
 The scholar Sam Mirelman reports that the earliest of these texts dates from before 1500 BCE, a millennium earlier than surviving evidence from any other culture of comparable musical thought.
 Further, "All the Mesopotamian texts [about music] are united by the use of a terminology for music that, according to the approximate dating of the texts, was in use for over 1,000 years."

 China

 Much of Chinese music history and theory remains unclear.

 Chinese theory starts from numbers, the main musical numbers being twelve, five and eight.
-Twelve refers to the number of pitches on which the scales can be constructed.
-The Lüshi chunqiu from about 239 BCE recalls the legend of Ling Lun.
+Twelve refers to the number of pitches on which the scales can be constructed, Five refers to the Pentatonic Scale (primarily uses a 5-note scale), And Eight refers to the eight categories of Chinese Music Instruments; classified by the material they are made from: (Metal, Stone, Silk, Bamboo, Gourd, Clay, Leather, and Wood).
+The Lüshi chunqiu from about 238 BCE recalls the legend of Ling Lun.
 On order of the Yellow Emperor, Ling Lun collected twelve bamboo lengths with thick and even nodes.
-Blowing on one of these like a pipe, he found its sound agreeable and named it huangzhong, the "Yellow Bell."
+Blowing on one of these like a pipe, he found its sound agreeable and named it huangzhong, the "Yellow Bell".
 He then heard phoenixes singing.
 The male and female phoenix each sang six tones.
 Ling Lun cut his bamboo pipes to match the pitches of the phoenixes, producing twelve pitch pipes in two sets: six from the male phoenix and six from the female: these were called the lülü or later the shierlü.

 Apart from technical and structural aspects, ancient Chinese music theory also discusses topics such as the nature and functions of music.
 The Yueji ("Record of music", c1st and 2nd centuries BCE), for example, manifests Confucian moral theories of understanding music in its social context.
 Studied and implemented by Confucian scholar-officials [...], these theories helped form a musical Confucianism that overshadowed but did not erase rival approaches.
 These include the assertion of Mozi (c.
 468 – c.
 376 BCE) that music wasted human and material resources, and Laozi's claim that the greatest music had no sounds. [...]
 Even the music of the qin zither, a genre closely affiliated with Confucian scholar-officials, includes many works with Daoist references, such as Tianfeng huanpei ("Heavenly Breeze and Sounds of Jade Pendants").